Use Enterprise Security Package in HDInsight

 HDInsight relies on a popular identity provider--Active Directory--in a managed way.
 By integrating HDInsight with Azure Active Directory Domain Services (Azure AD DS), you can access the clusters by using your domain credentials.

 The virtual machines (VMs) in HDInsight are domain joined to your provided domain.
 So, all the services running on HDInsight (Apache Ambari, Apache Hive server, Apache Ranger, Apache Spark thrift server, and others) work seamlessly for the authenticated user.
 Administrators can then create strong authorization policies by using Apache Ranger to provide role-based access control for resources in the cluster.

 Integrate HDInsight with Active Directory

-Open-source Hadoop relies on Kerberos for authentication and security.
+Open-source Apache Hadoop relies on Kerberos for authentication and security.
 Therefore, HDInsight cluster nodes with Enterprise Security Package (ESP) are joined to a domain that's managed by Azure AD DS.
 Kerberos security is configured for the Hadoop components on the cluster.